pm-cui/voltageFaultInjection/README.md

 ## Progress
 ### Raspberry Pi Pico (using micropython and asm_PIO)
 - Main Program
-  - Prompt user to input the frequency of the State Machine (once at the start of the program).
-Might changed this to make the Pico run at a standard 100Mhz later on.
+  - State Machine running at a set 100Mhz
+  - Prompts user for glitch duration.
+Calculations to send to PIO will be added later
-  - After getting a valid input, runs the State Machine. (refer to PIO)
+  - After getting a valid input, runs the State Machine
-  - Prompts user to input the duration of the glitch (Repeated)

 - asm_PIO
-  - Initializes Pin 3 to be the output pin, with default state being low.
+  - Initializes Pin 3 to be the output pin, with default state being low
+  - Initializes Pin 4 to be the input pin, getting input from PA10 of the STM32
+  - Upon a rising edge detected on Pin 4, it induces a voltage glitch on Pin 3
-  - autopull = False -> Does not automatically refill the OSR with the value from the TX FIFO.
-This causes the PIO to wait for user input before causing the glitch.
+  - autopull = True causes the OSR to be automatically refilled with the value from the TX FIFO (user input - glitch duration)
-  - Waits for user input from the main program to be written to the TX FIFO before causing the glitch.
-  - Causes GPIO to be asserted for a short amount of time before turning returning to a low state

 ### STM32 Nucleo-F103RB
 - Runs an infinite loop, counting from 0 to 3.
+- Toggles PA10.
 - Contains a if statement that can never be reached.
 This is not optimized out as seen from the STM32_Disassembly folder.
 - Manipulation of register values is also present in the STM32_Disassembly folder.
-- Outputs via USB to laptop's terminal (Subjected to change due to capacitors)
-- JP5's Jumper to connect the 2 leftmost Pins.
-This causes the ST-Link component to not be powered and the board can then operate in 3v3.
-- JP6 connects the power supply to the MCU (U5).
-Removing jumper from JP6 will result in the MCU to turn off.
-- Therefore, I removed the jumper and directly connected the 3v3 directly to the Pin leading to the MCU.
-However there are issues.
-(Stated below)
-- STM is still able to transmit over to laptop
+- JP5 to connect leftmost Pins (near E5V)
+- Connecting directly to JP6's Left Pin is insufficient.
+UART and GPIO does not work.
+Jumper needs to be present.
+(Move to issues)

 ### P&N MOSFET
 - Connection of MOSFET is akin to Pull-up/Pull-down resistors.
-- Acts as switches to power and ground the STM32.
+- Acts as switches to power and ground the STM32
 - Current connection schematics (in word form):
   - 3V3 from Pico -> PS1
   - GPIO 3 from Pico -> PG1